Best beaches in Somerset

 Spanning most of the length of the Bristol Channel, Somerset’s coastline is embellished with a tempting selection of beaches, including everything from golden sands for family days out to secluded coves to escape the crowds.
 With a diverse geography, expect long bays, soaring cliffs and tranquil wetlands, all within close proximity to the county’s assortment of characterful coastal towns.

 Predominantly a rural and agricultural county, Somerset’s beaches are backed by vast expanses of greenery with plentiful space to immerse yourself in the Great Outdoors.
 As you make your way along the coast, treat yourself to clifftop views over the ocean, and towards some of the county’s famous landmarks including Glastonbury Tor.
 For those wishing to make the most of spending time in nature, tie a trip to the beach in with one of Somerset’s excellent walking circuits or coastal paths.
 There are lots of other things to do in Somerset too, including tasting the local cider, family days out and creative pursuits such as painting and writing.
+After a day full of adventures, head for some delicious food at one of these lovely eateries.

 In this blog, we outline the best beaches in Somerset.
 Many are secret or lesser-known locations, so that you can enjoy the best that this incredible county has to offer and make the most of immersing yourself within its beautiful landscape.